LEAF Schools & Streets | Est. 2004

 EMErgence: Electronic Music Experience

-LEAF Schools & Streets returns with EMErgence this year.
+LEAF Schools & Streets brings EMErgence to LEAF Festival each May & October.
 By celebrating the accessibility of music that technology provides, EMErgence: Electronic Music Experience seeks to provide a meaningful and engaging experience for youth in our local under-served community.
 EMErgence will feature master musicians, sound technicians and music producers both locally and nationally known, to encourage emerging young, aspiring artists from the Asheville community.

 About LEAF Artists & Residencies!

-At the start of each academic year, LEAF Schools & Streets works to match available Resident Teaching Artists with community centers and after-school programs for year-round programming.
-Teaching Artists work with youth, teaching them their performing art through rich, hands-on learning experiences that culminate with an opportunity for youth to perform on-stage at LEAF, as well as other performance opportunities throughout their individual communities.
+At the start of each academic year, LEAF Schools & Streets works to match available Resident & Easel Rider Teaching Artists with community centers and after-school programs for year-round programming.
+Teaching Artists work with youth, teaching them their performing art through rich, hands-on learning experiences that culminate with an opportunity for youth to perform on-stage at LEAF, or complete a final visual arts project, as well as other performance and workshop opportunities throughout their individual communities.

 Each Spring & Fall, LEAF Schools & Streets sends out information to schools and community centers about available Visiting Teaching Artist Residencies.
 These internationally, nationally and regionally touring performing artists who work with youth 3-5 days before LEAF Festival, engaging them in learning about various music genres, cultural traditions and song heritage.
 All participating youth then have the opportunity to perform on-stage at LEAF Festival.